bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/068117f7cbf510527e49)

-We will be making a widget that shows three images, with a hover effect and each image linking out to a different location.
+In this tutorial, we'll create a widget that shows three images with a hover effect.
+Each image will link out to a different location.
 <!--
     title: #### Category Page Widget